MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2022-05-24-power-platform-administrator.md

 ## Why consider a Power Platform Administrator?

-If you want to implement and use the Power Platform in your organization, the administrative effort is quite high at the beginning.
+Let me begin with something very important, we need to understand: if we want to implement and use the Power Platform in our organization, the administrative effort is quite high at the beginning.
 Too much for regular IT to do on the side.
-Therefore, it is necessary to appoint a Power Platform Admin to take care of all administrative tasks.
+If we put it on top of your regular IT/Admin teams workload, that is simply too much.

+Microsoft advises to come up even with a whole team, which depends on the size of your organization, but may be worth considering.
+Let's check the most important tasks on a Power Platform Admin's list:

+- establish and maintain an environment strategy
+- set up data loss prevention policies
+- managing security groups and assign users
+- take care about the capacity and licensing
+- make data available to makers
+- handle integration and migration
+- handle security
+- monitor makers efforts

+Does that sound like a long list do you?
+Exactly that is why we should consider a separate Power Platform Admin, if not a whole team.

+A designated admin might increase the chance of your makers working in a well structured environment with clear rules.
+That lead to fast learning makers, which makes their projects develop faster, being more efficient and ultimately them make better decisions.

 ## How to assign the role?